CMS accessible communications

 You can contact CMS in any of the ways included in this notice if you have any concerns about getting information in a format that you can use.

-You may also file a complaint if you think you’ve been subjected to discrimination in a CMS program or activity.
+You may also file a complaint if you think you’ve been subjected to discrimination in a CMS program or activity, including experiencing issues with getting information in an accessible format from any Medicare Advantage Plan, Medicare Prescription Drug Plan, State or local Medicaid office or Marketplace Qualified Health Plans.
 There are 3 ways to file a complaint with the U.S. Department of Health and Human Services, Office for Civil Rights:

 - By phone: